Index To All Five Chapters

 2.)
 God Never Gave A Single Specific Law To Any Gentile Nation

-Those who wish to establish a Theocracy seem not to be considering the fact that the Old Testament judicial laws were given only to the nation of Israel.
+Those who wish to establish a Theocracy seem to be oblivious to the fact that the Old Testament judicial laws were only given to the nation of Israel.
 Just prior to Israel entering and conquering Canaan and before reiterating the Ten Commandments Moses told them,

 Virtually all human being instinctively know that certain actions like stealing, physically harming or murdering another person are morally wrong and they don't necessarily require formal statutes to tell them so.
-Thus, in light of the fact that they had never been given any specific commandments, the Lord judged the Gentile nations only for violating these moral or natural laws which they had to have known were wrong.
+Thus, in light of the fact that they had never been given any specific commandments, the Lord only judged the Gentile nations for violating the moral or natural laws that they knew were wrong.
 As Romans 2:14 says,

 For when Gentiles who do not have the Law do instinctively the things of the Law, these, not having the Law, are a law to themselves, (Romans 2:14 NASB)